wp-plugins/woocommerce-product-faqs/README.txt

 6. Adding a FAQ Manually

 == Changelog ==
+= 1.0.7 =
+Hotfix to increase number of available products in FAQ editor to unlimited.

 = 1.0.6 =
 * Filtered the post type columns to only include relevant information
 * Added ability to create FAQs from the admin